Enhancing Synergies in Alpine Nature Restoration Planning

 Joint strategies for nature restoration in the Alpine region

-The EU Nature Restoration Regulation requires Member States to submit National Restoration Plans (NRPs) by September 2026, including a section on cross-border synergies.
-Given the ecological interconnectedness of the Alpine region and its particular vulnerability to climate change and land-use pressures, the report demonstrates the importance of a coordinated, transnational approach.
-It provides technical guidance and practical entry points to better align national measures – involving both EU Member States and non-EU Alpine countries.
+Under the EU Nature Restoration Regulation, Member States are required to submit their National Restoration Plans (NRPs) by September 2026, which must also include a section on cross-border synergies.
+Given the ecological interconnectedness and particular vulnerability of the Alpine region to climate change and land-use pressures, the report highlights the importance of a coordinated, transnational approach.
+It provides technical guidance and practical entry points for aligning national measures more effectively – bringing together both EU and non-EU Alpine countries.

 Key results and focus areas